elastic/apm/specs/agents/tracing-instrumentation-db.md

 The URL patterns for which the agent is capturing the request body for Elasticsearch clients.

 Agents MAY offer this configuration option.
-If they don't, they MUST use hard-coded list of URLs that correspond with the default value of this option.
+If they don't, they MUST use a hard-coded list of URLs that correspond with the default value of this option.

 |                |            |
 |----------------|------------|